-With respect to Ground 5, Petitioner contends that Bell and Wang taught all limitations of the challenged claims but for eculizumab's amino acid sequence.
+With respect to Ground 4, Petitioner contends that Bell taught all limitations of claim 1 but for eculizumab's amino acid sequence.
 Pet.
-45-46.
-Petitioner argues that one of ordinary skill in the art would have looked to Bowdish and Evans to obtain the amino acid sequence of eculizumab.
+45-47.
+Petitioner points, for example, to Bell's disclosure that preferred treatments for PNH included "an anti-C5 antibody selected from the group consisting of h5G1.1-mAb (eculizumab) . . .' suitable for treating PNH, and also that the antibody 'h5G1.1-mAb' was 'undergoing clinical trials under the tradename eculizumab."
+Id. at 46 (citing Ex.
+1005 ¶¶ 12, 52).
+Petitioner then argues that one of ordinary skill in the art would have looked to Bowdish and Evans to obtain the amino acid sequence of eculizumab.
 See Pet.
-580-55.
+47-54.

-Petitioner contends that the skilled artisan would have looked to Bowdish for the light chain and most of the heavy chain sequences of eculizumab in light of Bowdish's use of an "anti-C5 antibody as the starter 'scaffold' antibody sequence for creating a recombinant TPO-mimetic" antibody.
+Petitioner contends that the skilled artisan would have looked to Bowdish for the light and most of the heavy chain sequence of eculizumab in light of Bowdish's use of an "anti-C5 antibody as the starter 'scaffold' antibody sequence for creating a recombinant TPO-mimetic" antibody.
 Pet.
-50; Ex.
-1002 ¶¶ 140-145.
-According to Petitioner, "Bowdish provided the full antibody amino acid sequence except for the heavy chain CDR3 (HCDR3) sequence, which was replaced with the TPO-mimetic peptide sequence (LPIEGPTLRQWLAARAPV)."
-Id. (citing Ex.
-1006 ¶¶
+47; Ex.
+1002 ¶¶ 130-135.
+According to Petitioner, Bowdish disclosed "the full antibody amino acid sequence for such a 5G1.1 antibody [i.e., an anti-C5 antibody] except for the heavy chain CDR3 (HCDR3) sequence, which Bowdish replaced with the TPO-mimetic peptide sequence,